What Is State Unemployment Insurance Tax?

 - Charitable organizations (501(c)(3) entities)

-Additionally, if you hire family members (parents, spouse) or employees under age 21, their wages may be exempt from state unemployment taxes.
-These exemptions vary by state, so consult your state's unemployment insurance agency or a tax advisor for specifics.
+Wages paid to family members (parents, spouse) or employees under age 21 may also be exempt in some states.
+Check with your state’s unemployment insurance agency for specifics.

-Your SUI tax liability depends on two factors: your tax rate and your state's taxable wage base.
+Your SUI liability comes down to two numbers: your tax rate and your state’s taxable wage base.

 - Industry classification: Some industries (like construction) face higher rates

-- Years in business: New employers receive a standard "new employer rate"
+- Years in business: Brand-new employers get a standard “new employer rate”

-- Experience rating: Your history of unemployment claims affects your rate over time
+- Experience rating: Your history of unemployment claims adjusts your rate over time

 SUI Tax = Tax Rate × Taxable Wages (up to the wage base)

-Example: Your startup is headquartered in New York and hires its first employees in 2026.
-Assuming all employees earn above the state's wage base:
+Say your startup is headquartered in New York and you’re hiring your first employees in 2026.
+Assuming everyone earns above the state’s wage base:

 - New York’s 2026 wage base: $13,000